andriish/JADE/README.md

  - ``make``
  - ``git``

- The following platforms/toolchains are supported:
+ The following platforms/toolchains are recognized/supported:

   - CentOS 7 x86_64 with **GNU** compilers
   - CentOS 9 x86_64 with **GNU** compilers